 Engine Displacement Calculator

-Calculate an engine's total displacement in liters from the bore diameter, stroke length, and number of cylinders.
-Used by mechanics and enthusiasts to verify engine specs or compare power potential.
+Calculate an engine's total displacement in cubic centimeters (cc) from the bore diameter, stroke length, and number of cylinders.
+Use it to size an engine's output potential, classify it for motorsport regulations, or compare engines across manufacturers using a standard volume metric.

 About this calculator